The stories behind the languages I’ve studied

 Language I’d like to study in the future.

 • Aymara: Aymara books are near Guarani books in the library, and I have an uncle-in-law who learned it while serving as a missionary in Bolivia.
+And since South American languages are cool, this would be next on my bucket list from that part of the world.

 • Korean: My wife and I agreed that once we’re both done with our current Duolingo courses (Dutch for me, Russian for her), we’d learn Korean together.
 We’ve watched a few Korean shows on Netflix and Korean culture is becoming more and more prevalent in the US right now anyway, so it might be handy to know.